adamh-broad/image_analysis/README.txt

 1. Install OpenCv3 with python bindings.
 On mac, the easiest way is to use homebrew:
 $ brew install opencv3

-2. Install this python package:
-$ cd detect_cells
-$ pip install --user .

-3. Run the code.
-By default will look in the 'test_input' directory for input images.
+2. Run the code.
-$ python runQuant.py
+$ python runQuant.py test_input/dclk1_il13.jpg

-4. There are two parameters to control dot resolution.
+3. There are two parameters to control dot resolution.
 The first is 'min_pixel', which thresholds the image with all pixels less than min_pixel in brightness being made black.
 The second is 'min_distance' which controls how much merging is done for nearby dots; higher 'min_distance' give more merging.
+The minimum area filter can remove very small blobs that could be false positives.